-"Account Bank" means National Westminster Bank plc or any successor account bank appointed pursuant to the Account Bank Agreement.

-"Account Bank Agreement" means the account bank agreement dated the Initial Issue Date between, among others, the Obligors, the Account Bank, the Standstill Cash Manager and the Security Trustee as last amended and restated on 31 August 2018.

-"Additional Business Day Centre" means an additional centre to be included in the definition of Business Days, as specified in the Final Terms or Drawdown Prospectus.

-"Additional Conformed Class A Adjusted ICR" means, in respect of a Test Period, the ratio of Conformed Net Cash Flow less the aggregate of Depreciation during such Test Period to Conformed Class A Debt Interest during such Test Period.

-"Additional Conformed Class A Average Adjusted ICR" means the sum of the ratios of Conformed Net Cash Flow less the aggregate of Depreciation during such Test Period to Conformed Class A Debt Interest, for each of the Test Periods comprised in a Rolling Average Period, divided by three.

-"Additional Conformed Senior Adjusted ICR" means, in respect of a Test Period, the ratio of Conformed Net Cash Flow less the aggregate of Depreciation during such Test Period to Conformed Senior Debt Interest during such Test Period.

-"Additional Conformed Senior Average Adjusted ICR" means the sum of the ratios of Conformed Net Cash Flow less the aggregate of Depreciation to Conformed Senior Debt Interest, for each of the Test Periods comprised in a Rolling Average Period, divided by three.

-"Additional Secured Creditor" means any person not already a Secured Creditor which becomes a Secured Creditor pursuant to the provisions of Clause 2 (Accession) of the STID (provided that, for the avoidance of doubt, any Secondary Market Guarantor acceding to the STID pursuant to Clause 2.5 (Accession of Secondary Market Guarantor) of the STID and any Subordinated Creditor acceding to the STID pursuant to Clause 2.6 (Accession of Subordinated Creditors) of the STID will not constitute a Secured Creditor).

-"Adjusted Lease Reserve Amount" means, in respect of any Finance Lease and from the commencement of a Standstill in any Test Period commencing on 1 April in any year, the relevant portion of the Annual Finance Charge for such Test Period relating to such Finance Lease as calculated pursuant to paragraph 6.12 of Schedule 11 (Cash Management) to the CTA or, where paragraph 5 of Part A of Schedule 12 (Provisions relating to Finance Leases) to the CTA applies, as calculated pursuant to such paragraph 5.

-"Affiliate" means a Subsidiary or a Holding Company of a person or any other Subsidiary of that Holding Company (other than in any Hedging Agreement when used in relation to a Hedge Counterparty, where "Affiliate" has the meaning given to it in that Hedging Agreement).
+- "Account Bank" means National Westminster Bank plc or any successor account bank appointed pursuant to the Account Bank Agreement. - "Account Bank Agreement" means the account bank agreement dated the Initial Issue Date between, among others, the Obligors, the Account Bank, the Standstill Cash Manager and the Security Trustee as last amended and restated on 31 August 2018. - "Additional Business Day Centre" means an additional centre to be included in the definition of Business Days, as specified in the Final Terms or Drawdown Prospectus. - "Additional Conformed Class A Adjusted ICR" means, in respect of a Test Period, the ratio of Conformed Net Cash Flow less the aggregate of Depreciation during such Test Period to Conformed Class A Debt Interest during such Test Period. - "Additional Conformed Class A Average Adjusted ICR" means the sum of the ratios of Conformed Net Cash Flow less the aggregate of Depreciation during such Test Period to Conformed Class A Debt Interest, for each of the Test Periods comprised in a Rolling Average Period, divided by three. - "Additional Conformed Senior Adjusted ICR" means, in respect of a Test Period, the ratio of Conformed Net Cash Flow less the aggregate of Depreciation during such Test Period to Conformed Senior Debt Interest during such Test Period. - "Additional Conformed Senior Average Adjusted ICR" means the sum of the ratios of Conformed Net Cash Flow less the aggregate of Depreciation to Conformed Senior Debt Interest, for each of the Test Periods comprised in a Rolling Average Period, divided by three. - "Additional Secured Creditor" means any person not already a Secured Creditor which becomes a Secured Creditor pursuant to the provisions of Clause 2 (Accession) of the STID (provided that, for the avoidance of doubt, any Secondary Market Guarantor acceding to the STID pursuant to Clause 2.5 (Accession of Secondary Market Guarantor) of the STID and any Subordinated Creditor acceding to the STID pursuant to Clause 2.6 (Accession of Subordinated Creditors) of the STID will not constitute a Secured Creditor). - "Adjusted Lease Reserve Amount" means, in respect of any Finance Lease and from the commencement of a Standstill in any Test Period commencing on 1 April in any year, the relevant portion of the Annual Finance Charge for such Test Period relating to such Finance Lease as calculated pursuant to paragraph 6.12 of Schedule 11 (Cash Management) to the CTA or, where paragraph 5 of Part A of Schedule 12 (Provisions relating to Finance Leases) to the CTA applies, as calculated pursuant to such paragraph 5. - "Affiliate" means a Subsidiary or a Holding Company of a person or any other Subsidiary of that Holding Company (other than in any Hedging Agreement when used in relation to a Hedge Counterparty, where "Affiliate" has the meaning given to it in that Hedging Agreement). - "Base Index Figure" means (subject to Condition 7(c)(i) (Change in base)) the base index figure as specified in the relevant Final Terms or Drawdown Prospectus.